elbarca1969/group-talk/README.md

 - has_many :relationships
 - has_many :followings, through: :relationships
 - has_many :reverse_of_relationships
-- has_many :followers, through: :reverse_of_relationships,
+- has_many :followers, through: :reverse_of_relationships
+- has_many :likes
+- has_one_attached :avator

 ## groups テーブル